 〒162-8666 8-1, Kawada-cho, Shinjuku-ku, Tokyo

-The TWMU Nursing School originated from the Vocational School for Midwives and Nurses founded in 1930 affiliated with Tokyo Women’s Medical Professional School and has a history spanning 90 years.
-The Nursing School moved to the current location in Nishiogu, Arakawa-ku in 1968.
-Approximately 2,800 students have graduated from the school since it became the Vocational School for Midwives and Nurses, and they have been playing active roles as nurses in various fields.
+The TWMU Nursing School originated from the Vocational School for Midwives and Nurses founded in 1930 affiliated with Tokyo Women’s Medical Professional School and has a history spanning 92 years.
+The Nursing School moved to Nishiogu, Arakawa-ku in 1968.
+Approximately 3,000 students have graduated from the school since it became the Vocational School for Midwives and Nurses, and they have been playing active roles as nurses in various fields.
+The Nursing School moved to its new building on December 1, 2021, ahead of the medical center’s move to the new TWMU Adachi Medical Center building that had also been completed.
+The Nursing School marked its 91st year in 2021.
+Both faculty and students are continuing to pursue academic and practical training with a renewed determination under the school’s admission policy, curriculum policy, and diploma policy, which were developed based on the TWMU’s founding spirit and the university philosophy of “Sincerity and Compassion.”

 In the YOSHIOKA Yayoi Memorial Room, the personal history of the founder,

 exhibited with a visual display.
-The founder’s words and books, favorite
+The founder’s words and writings, favorite

 goods, materials showing the interaction between the founder and alumni,

-and materials used at the time of the Tokyo Medical Professional School
+and materials used at the time of the Tokyo Women's Medical Professional

 the active roles played by alumni, and the contributions of today’ s professionals